kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_4.md

 ------------
 18. Why ansible ?
 What makes ansible powerful than other tools like chef and puppet?
 19. 5 modules that you have worked on?
 Can we create custom module ?
-20. What is dynamic inventory in ansible?
+20. What is dynamic inventory in ansible?---> it is inventory control managemt system to provide inventory control and manages features
 21. Lets say I have both Ubuntu and centos machines as nodes I want install application tree using same playbook, how would you approach this scenario?
 22. How to handle prompts with ansible playbook?

 DOCKER
 ----------
-23. What does ONBUILD instruction do in Dockerfile?
+23. What does ONBUILD instruction do in Dockerfile?--> it will add instruction to image like a special instuction to build on later time
-24. What is the use of .dockerignore file?
+25. What is the use of .dockerignore file?--> to ignore files when you try to build a docker image
-25. I have dockerfile that accepts arguments, if I supply value as “1” then it should use maven 2.x version for base image and if I supply “2” then it should take maven latest as base image
+27. I have dockerfile that accepts arguments, if I supply value as “1” then it should use maven 2.x version for base image and if I supply “2” then it should take maven latest as base image
-26. What are docker compose and docker swarm?
+28. What are docker compose and docker swarm?---> docker compose will run multiple containers on same host but docker swarm is container orchestration which runs multiple containers on diff hosts

 KUBERNETES
 ---------